Monday, January 24

 Facts about sharks:

-1. A group of sharks are called a shiver of sharks, school, frenzy, or gam.
+1. A group of sharks is called a shiver of sharks, school, frenzy, or gam.
 A baby shark is called a pup!
 Some sharks are pregnant for two years!
-Depending on the species of sharks, baby sharks(pups) can be born one of three different ways:
+Depending on the species of sharks, baby sharks(pups) can be born in one of three different ways:

 (2) Ovoviviparity- means that most sharks carry their eggs inside them until the shark pup is born.